- Learn about investing in ASX-listed index funds, ETFs, and shares.

 - Discover the pros and cons of investing in the ASX.

-US investors are not limited to investing in companies listed on the New York Stock Exchange (NYSE).
-Many online brokers offer the opportunity to invest in companies listed on other major global exchanges, and one of the most popular destinations for US overseas investment is Australia’s ASX, the share market for Australia’s vibrant and expanding economy.
+Singaporean investors are not limited to investing in companies listed on the Singapore Exchange (SGX).
+Many online brokers offer the opportunity to invest in companies listed on other major global exchanges, and one of the most popular destinations for Singaporean overseas investment is Australia’s ASX, the share market for Australia’s vibrant and expanding economy.

 ASX is an abbreviation for Australian Securities Exchange, formed in 2006 through the merger of the Australian Stock Exchange and Sydney Futures Exchange.
 Its headquarters are in Sydney.
 Like most other major global exchanges, it acts as a securities market operator, clearing house and payments facilitator, and provides educational material for investors.